-- 34. In their implementation of the guidelines, competent authorities may introduce more granular scoring for their internal purposes, such as planning of resources, provided that the overall scoring framework set out in these guidelines is respected. - 35.
+- possible assessment (i.e. even if the investment firm's position is worse than that envisaged by the 'considerations' for a score of '4', a score of '4' should still be assigned). - 28.
+In their implementation of the guidelines, competent authorities may introduce more granular scoring for their internal purposes, such as planning of resources, provided that the overall scoring framework set out in these guidelines is respected. - 29.
 Competent authorities should ensure that all scores are regularly reviewed, at least with the frequency defined in Section 2.4 and without undue delay based on material new findings or developments.